dnanexus/dxCompiler/doc/ExpertOptions.md

 ## Delay workspace destruction

 When calling a workflow with `dx run`, jobs and analyses launched by this workflow will have their temporary workspaces to store resources and intermediate outputs.
-By default, when a job/analysis has transitioned to a terminal state (done, failed, or terminated), its workspace will be destroyed and garbage collected by the system.
+By default, when a job or an analysis has transitioned to a terminal state (done, failed, or terminated), its temporary workspace will be destroyed by the system.

 If you wish to leave them around longer (around 3 days) after executing the workflow, two things needs to be done: